 To use the calculator, you start by inputting your principal investment amount.
 It can be anywhere from $1 to $1,000,000.
 Then, input the annual interest rate of your investment into the calculator.
 Finally, input the number of years you plan on investing into the calculator and press calculate.

-The compound interest calculator will then show you how much your investment will be worth at the end of your loan term.
+The compound interest calculator will then show you how much your investment will be worth (see also personal net worth) at the end of your loan term.
 The graph at the bottom of the calculator will also show you how much you could make if your principal amount is earning compound interest daily, monthly, quarterly, as well as per year.

 The report at the top of the calculator will break down your earnings per year as well to help you see the details of your compound interest.
 You can print the report the calculator provides to help you budget and plan financially.